BIOS3010/Module-6-phylogeny/README.md

 **UNDER CONSTRUCTION**

 The purpose of these exercises is to show you ways to construct phylogenetic trees based on **multiple sequence alignments (MSA)**.
 To construct the phylogenetic trees we will use http://www.phylogeny.fr/ , a simple online solution suitable for relatively small phylogenetic analyses.
 For more complex situations with several hundred taxa and/or genes it is common to use a computer cluster for the calculations since they can be computationally very demanding.
-A computing cluster will be used later in the course, but for this exercise the web resource will be sufficient.

 For visualization we will use FigTree (http://tree.bio.ed.ac.uk/software/figtree/).
 Online visualization tools also exists but FigTree gives you some more flexibility.

 First you will construct trees with _distance-based methods_, and then using _character based methods_ with an underlying evolutionary model.
 Finally, you’ll see how things can go wrong if paralogous sequences unwittingly are included in the MSA.